-We can take charge of this process and do it all for you.
+We can take charge of this process and do it all for you including the completion of your GDPR Workbook, which we will bring with us when the audit commences.
 For a one-off investment our consultants can complete the entire process.

-To do this they will complete a GDPR audit of your practice including a detailed report of our findings and the competition of your GDPR Workbook.
+To do this they will complete a GDPR audit of your practice including a detailed report of our findings and the completion of your GDPR Workbook.

 The cost of an audit starts from £3,950 plus VAT.
 This includes the use of our GDPR compliance Workbook and access to our online knowledge base.
 To book an audit follow the link below.
 Initially, we will ask you to pay a booking fee of £600 plus VAT.
 The remainder of your fee will be invoiced by GDPR Auditing Ltd when the audit is completed: this will be evidenced by delivery of our report, and your completed Workbook.